 As a solution, FIM was developed as a set of agreements and standards that help enterprises and applications share user identities.
 Essentially, it’s an arrangement that can be made among multiple organisations so that subscribers can use the same identifiers to access various applications.
 In short, it’s what allows you to sign into Spotify with your Facebook account details.

 Added to that, in a FIM system, the onus of reviewing and authenticating user credentials is with an identity provider (IdP), not the applications themselves.
 So, when a user attempts to log into a specific service provider (SP) or application, the SP then communicates with the IdP to authenticate the user.
 This user identity authorisation is often executed through open-sourced Security Assertion Markup Language (SAML), or other related standards like OAuth or OpenID Connect.

 Where the difference lies

 So, while SSO is a function of FIM, having SSO in place won’t necessarily allow for federated identity management.
-That said, both tools are crucial in supporting organizations with both securing their data and minimizing obstacles in user experience.
+That said, both tools are crucial in supporting organisations with both securing their data and minimising obstacles in user experience.